ucc23/updt_UCC/README.md

 <!-- TOC --><a name="adding-a-new-db"></a>
 ## Adding a new DB

+0. The new database must contain an `ID` column with all the names assigned to a given OC, a column with `RA`, and a column wit `DEC` values (no galactic coordinates allowed).
+OCs with multiple names must **not** use ';' as a separating character, only ',' is allowed (surrounding the names with "")

 1. Add the name of the new DB to the `[General]` section of the `params.ini` file, and the column names for the `ID,RA,DEC` parameters in the `[New DB check]` section.